 Joe Heider, president of Cirrus Wealth Management, says that Your Money or Your Life offers “a very different approach to personal finance.”
 Author Vicki Robin talked to Money earlier this year about her book’s huge and unlikely millennial fan base, a group seeking FIRE — or, “financial independence, retire early.”

-Despite Robin’s lack of a traditional finance or investing background, this book is often recommended a must-read if you want to retire before you spot your first gray hair in the mirror. “[It] really is thought-provoking regarding your relationship with money and how to use it to achieve your best life,” Heider says.
+Despite Robin’s lack of a traditional finance or investing background, this book is often recommended a must-read if you want to retire before you spot your first gray hair in the mirror.

 “This book about one’s financial beliefs and mindset changed my life when I was 18 years old,” says Jason Dorsey, president of The Center for Generational Kinetics, a research and consulting firm that focuses on Generations Y and Z.